 As a young girl, I remember my parents hosting summer family reunions.
 I loved sitting on the front porch, listening to the older adults tell their stories and reflect on their lives.
 I learned history, values, and meaning from the tales shared by the older members of my family and community.

 I started Aging with Creativity because I am creative!
-I love making things with my hands, taking art classes, playing the harp, gardening, and finding beauty in nature, especially big trees.
+I love making things with my hands, taking art classes, playing the harp, gardening, singing, and finding beauty in nature, especially big trees.